YASH162/website-3/README.md

 Contributing to the website
 ---------------------------
+If you want to contribute , these are the few steps to do ....

 **Note:** Major issues or feature requests should be filed on the [issue tracker](https://github.com/mono/website/issues) first, so we can discuss the implications.